SmolakK/HuMobi/README.md

 Below are demos of various funcionalities of this library.
 These cover majority of this library abilites.
 Note that this will be expanded in the future - including this documentation.
 For method attributes and functions see documentation in html folder.

+Some methods and functions need some time to execute. `tqdm` library enable progress bars, which will estimate remaining computation time.

 ## Data reading

 Data loading, storing and reading is done within a special TrajectoriesFrame class.
 This is a pandas DataFrame-based data structure with MultiIndex, which consists of user id (upper level) and timestamp (lower level).
 Also, it will contain a `geometry` column, identically to GeoPandas GeoDataFrame geometry column.